 As exciting as exploring new destinations and discovering new cultures around the world can be, travel still has its downsides, from standing in line at security to flight delays and jet lag.
 But is it the same for the royal family?
-With the excitement over the Duke and Duchess of Sussex's first family royal tour with their baby son Archie Harrison on 23 September, we take a look at some of the travel rules they will have to follow…
+Ahead of Channel 5's Secrets of the Royal Flight on Thursday night, we take a look at some of the travel rules they will have to follow…

 Commercial airlines are acceptable